Forms of matter and forms of radiation: Continuous forms

 The term $m$- \textsf{grain (sub)boundary} is borrowed from CMP, where a grain boundary is a portion of wall separating two crystal grains misoriented one with respect to the other; 'sub' relates to the fact that the misorientation may be small.
 The border of this wall can be considered as an \textsf{imperfect $m$-disclination}, since it does not satisfy the Volterra symmetry requirements for the $p$-crystal.

 An imperfect $m$-disclination can be defined by a set of imperfect constitutive dislocations that fill its cut manifold, in the manner advanced for a wedge disclination in the foregoing paragraph \cite{klfr08}.
-We do not dwell on that description, which is equivalent to the description given above, without bringing anything essential (the same is true for imperfect $r$-disclinations); we shall meet in Sect.\ref{hypdiscli} imperfect disclinations whose constitutive dislocations are physically present.
+We do not dwell on that description, which is equivalent to the description given above, without bringing anything essential (the same is true for imperfect $r$-disclinations).